chromium/chromium/tools/metrics/histograms/README.md

 ### Cleaning Up Histogram Entries {#obsolete}

 If a histogram is no longer being emitted to, you should clean it up by removing the corresponding histograms.xml entry.
+The histogram data will still be available for viewing on Google's internal UMA dashboard.

-You can also add an obsoletion message in the same changelist.
+When removing a histograms.xml entry you can also add an obsoletion message in the same changelist.
 This also applies to variants of a [patterned histogram](#Patterned-Histograms) and to suffix entries for a suffixed histogram.